wafer-inc/catboost/readme.md

 let probability = model.predict(&test_features).unwrap();
 ```

-Note: the model does not currently support categorical features.
+Note: this library does not currently support categorical features.
+(Only float features are supported.)
+But categorical feature support would probably be pretty simple to add.
+[Leave an issue](https://github.com/wafer-inc/catboost/issues/new) if that's something you're interested in.